jjeskovs/Bamazon/README.md

 ![logo](images/bamazon.png)

-# Welcome to our Bamazon Storec!
+# Welcome to our Bamazon Store!

 ## About